tohaku/aichess/README.md

 ## Stockfish Support

 If no API key is configured for the language model, the game tries to use the [Stockfish](https://stockfishchess.org/) engine via a Web Worker.
-A small worker script (`stockfish-worker.js`) is included that loads the Stockfish engine from the CDN (`cdn.jsdelivr.net`).

-No extra setup is required other than having an internet connection.
+The worker loads `stockfish.js` locally.
+Due to the file size, `stockfish.wasm` is not included in the repository.
+Download the WebAssembly file from `https://cdn.jsdelivr.net/npm/stockfish/stockfish.wasm` and place it next to the worker script so it can be loaded at runtime.
+Once added, the game works offline.
 If the engine fails to load, the game falls back to a random move.

 ## Running the project
 1. Clone or download this repository.